 Step 5 – Enable Remote Tomcat Access

 The default Tomcat manager and host-manager applications are accessible for localhost only.
-To allow access these pages from the remote system, you need modify following configuration files.
+To allow access to these pages from the remote system, you need to modify the following configuration files.

 You can either allow specific remote system or allow all.
 Edit the context.xml file for manager and host manager application: